 By the early 20th century, Merrickville, like many rural communities, was in decline.
 The population was decreasing as the young left town to seek work in urban centres.
 In the 1970s and 1980s Merrickville underwent a transformation.
 The lovely architecture of the town was an obvious tourist attraction.
 Work was done to preserve and enhance the historic values of the village.
 Businesses shifted to catering for the tourist trade, making Merrickville into what it is today.

 Merrickville hosts many historic buildings.
 It has more buildings classified under the Ontario Heritage Act than any other village of its size in the province.
 The most distinctive is the Blockhouse, built in 1832, the largest along the Rideau Canal.
 In 1939 the Merrickville Blockhouse was designated a National Historic Site of Canada.
-It is a now a museum, open to public viewing.
+It is a now a museum run by the Merrickville and District Historical Society.
 The Depot, located just upstream from the Blockhouse, was built in about 1868.
 The main mill industrial area is on an island on the north side of the bridge over the Rideau locks.
 Destroyed by fire, only the foundations remain, but Parks Canada has an interesting interpretation area describing the area's past glory.
 Continuing father north, you will encounter an operating foundry (open to visitors), the oldest continuously operated foundry in Ontario.
 The buildings that house the present day Alloy Foundry date to the mid-1800s.
-Aylings Boatyards is housed mill buildings built in the mid-1800s by William Pearson and William Henry Magee.

 Continuing on the north side of the river, there are several heritage buildings.
 William Mirick's third house, located at 129 Mill Street was built sometime between 1821 and 1839.
 It attests to William Mirick's prosperity.
 The Merrick Tavern located at 106 Mill Street, now a private residence, is one of the earliest surviving buildings in Merrickville.

 Moving into the downtown area, south of the locks, the Jakes Block at the corner of St. Lawrence and Main Street dominates the downtown.
 Construction of the building was started by E.H.
 Whitmarsh in 1861.
 In 1863 it was taken over and completed by George Montgomery.
 In 1871, it was purchased by general merchant Sam Jakes who ran it as a thriving general store.
-Located just down the way on Main Street, Sam Jakes Inn started life as the residence of Sam Jakes.
-It was built in 1861.
 The churches in town mostly date to the late 1800s and early 1900s when new imposing stone structures were built to replace earlier wooden or smaller stone building.
 The Merrickville United Church on St. Lawrence Street was built in 1890.
 The St. Ann's Roman Catholic Church on Main Street was built in 1901.
 The Holy Trinity Anglican Church on Church Street was completed in 1909.

 In addition to stone buildings, there are many interesting wooden frame buildings.
 These include the Petapiece-Dowdall House at 212 Brock St. East, built in about 1900.
 The Samuel Langford House at 306 Elgin Street was built in 1863.
 The Carman Knapp House at 506 Elgin Street was built in 1890.
 The list goes on.
 You will just have to visit Merrickville to discover it all for yourself.